GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 ## Introduction

 The main purpose of this project is to detail the core stages of an end-to-end pipeline Data Engineering project on GCP.
-Therefore, many of the aspects regarding Business Intelligence, Analytics and Dashboarding will be out of the scope of this project.
+Therefore, many of the aspects regarding Business Intelligence, Analytics and Dashboarding will be out of the scope for this project.
 The structure of the architecture of this end-to-end data pipeline is detailed in the following section.

 ## Architecture of the Data Pipeline